 Authentically ADHD Support Group

-• Wednesdays, 5:00 – 6:30 pm, via Zoom, September 4 to November 20
+- Wednesdays, 5:00 – 6:30 pm, via Zoom, September 4 to November 20

-• Open to undergraduate and graduate / professional students
+- Open to undergraduate and graduate / professional students

-• Weekly sessions – group orientation optional; drop-ins welcome
+- Weekly sessions – group orientation optional; drop-ins welcome

-• Facilitator: Emily McClintock, MSEd, MHC-LP
+- Facilitators: Emily McClintock, MSEd, MHC-LP and Francisco Paler-Large, LMSW

 Be it focusing on classwork or figuring out our daily living, ADHD neurodivergence can be difficult to handle.
 This group is for anyone seeking to find better ways to manage and succeed with ADHD or ADHD symptoms – not just play catchup with the rest of the world.
 Each week we’ll discuss a different topic related to attention and focus and how these challenges affect us academically, socially, and holistically.
 This is a psychoeducational support space run by ADHD facilitators with ADHD in mind.
 No diagnosis needed nor provided.
 Coming as needed is always welcome.
 [How to join]